This article was last updated on May 5

-[2020 stimulus update] – With the $1200 and $2400 Coronavirus stimulus relief payments being paid out based on 2018 and 2019 tax return data (or SSI payment data), there has been a spike in emails, text and telephone scams where criminals are purporting to be from the IRS or Treasury asking for you to provide SSN and payment (bank) details.
+[Update] – With the multi-round Coronavirus stimulus relief payments being paid out based on past year(s) tax return data (or SSI payment data), there has been a spike in emails, text and telephone scams where criminals are purporting to be from the IRS or Treasury asking for you to provide SSN and payment (bank) details.
 This is to enable them to get this information to intercept your payments or as a way to get this information to enable even broader financial data scams.

 Those who are desperate for this payment, or haven’t filed a return of late or have had banking or filing details change over the last 2 years are especially susceptible to this scam.

 So please be aware of this and never hand out personal or payment information unless a trusted source.
 And if in doubt double check authenticy before providing this information.
 And to reiterate, government agencies will never ask you to confirm your personal or banking details by email, phone or text message, or demand a “processing fee” to obtain or expedite your stimulus payment.

 Social Engineering is when attackers manipulate people into giving confidential information.
 An attacker using social engineering is trying to get information such as bank account information, social security number, usernames or passwords.
 This method is used because it is easier to exploit a person’s natural inclination to trust than to hack their password.

 Three common types of social engineering are Phishing, Vishing, and SMishing.
 Be suspicious of emails or individuals asking for credentials, as well as emails or links, asking you to take action immediately.
 Phishing emails make you feel like if you do not take action you will lose something of value or it will adversely affect you.
 If someone with privileged access were to fall for a phishing email and the link was clicked and/or credentials were provided, it has now exposed Workday to an attacker who once in Workday will do whatever they can to cause damage whether reputationally or monetarily.